Tip: You can use filters for better results

 - Tags: Tags control the scope of the inline form.
 The first time you create an inline form under a specific action type for your object, you must leave the Tags untouched (empty), so that this is provided as the default layout.
 If you want to define a specific layout for a workflow or project, after you've created a default inline form, create another specific inline form with the same action type.
 This allows you to change the appearance even on a workflow or project level.

-Let’s get back to our contract scenario:
+Let’s jump back to our contract scenario:

 When you think about how to structure the contract information on the UI, you may begin to realize the following building blocks are required: